ClinicalBench: Can LLMs Beat Traditional ML Models in Clinical Prediction?: Can Directly Prompting LLMs Beat Traditional ML Models?

 In this section, we aim to investigate the question \textit{Can directly prompting LLMs beat traditional ML models?} We first compare the performance of 9 general-purpose and 6 medical LLMs with around 7B parameter scale to a variety of traditional ML models.
 Then, we further explore the impact of decoding temperatures and parameter scaling on LLMs' clinical prediction performance.

 \paragraph{Main Results} As shown in Table~\ref{mimic-iii-results}, \colorlightred{red} and \colorlightorange{orange} represent the performance regarding (Macro) F1$\%$ and AUROC$\%$ respectively.
 We can clearly observe that the shades of both \colorlightred{red} and \colorlightorange{orange} for traditional ML models are darker than those for LLMs.
-It shows that \textbf{traditional ML models generally outperform both general-purpose and medical LLMs with a moderate scale in clinical prediction}.
-Furthermore, we have calculated the ranges of performance with 95\% Confidence Interval

-through the five-run results, which are shown as the numbers in bracket in Table~\ref{mimic-iii-results}.
-The lower bounds of traditional ML models' ranges are still mostly larger than the higher bounds of LLMs' ranges, indicating the \textbf{high statistical significance of the advantage of traditional ML models over LLMs}.
-In addition, we have evaluated the performance of traditional ML models with 5\%, 10\%, 20\%, 40\% of the original training set in Appendix~\ref{Experiment Results of Traditional ML Models on Different Scales of Training Set} and their performance is relatively stable and still surpasses LLMs, which shows \textbf{the advantage of traditional ML models in low-resource scenarios}.
+It shows that \Circled{ 1} \textbf{traditional ML models generally outperform both general-purpose and medical LLMs with a moderate scale in clinical prediction}.
+Furthermore, we have calculated the ranges of performance with 95\% Confidence Interval through the five-run results, which are shown as the numbers in bracket in Table~\ref{mimic-iii-results}.
+The lower bounds of traditional ML models' ranges are still mostly larger than the higher bounds of LLMs' ranges, indicating the \Circled{ 2} \textbf{high statistical significance of the advantage of traditional ML models over LLMs}.
+In addition, we have evaluated the performance of traditional ML models with 5\%, 10\%, 20\%, 40\% of the original training set in Appendix~\ref{Experiment Results of Traditional ML Models on Different Scales of Training Set} and their performance is relatively stable and still surpasses LLMs, which shows \Circled{ 3} \textbf{the advantage of traditional ML models in low-resource scenarios}.

 Also, we notice that there is generally no notable difference between the performances of general-purpose and medical LLMs, and some medical LLMs can even underperform their general-purpose counterparts.
 For example, Med42-8B~\citep{med42v2} is adapted from Llama3-8B through fine-tuning on medical corpus and can outperform Llama3-8B in various medical knowledge benchmarks such as MedQA~\citep{jin2021disease} and MedMCQA~\citep{pal2022medmcqa} (The model download links are in Appendix~\ref{Reproducibility Statement}).
-However, there is a clear drop for Length-of-Stay Prediction and no substantial difference for the other two tasks when comparing Med42-8B to Llama3-8B regarding their clinical prediction performance, which illustrates that \textbf{adapting general-purpose LLMs to medical domain may not improve and could even hurt their clinical reasoning capacities}.
+However, there is a clear drop for Length-of-Stay Prediction and no substantial difference for the other two tasks when comparing Med42-8B to Llama3-8B regarding their clinical prediction performance, which illustrates that \Circled{ 4} \textbf{adapting general-purpose LLMs to medical domain may not improve and could even hurt their clinical reasoning capacities}.